Joel N. Lohr

 President & Professor of Bible and Interreligious Dialogue

-Office hours: President Lohr will hold office hours for students, faculty, and staff via Zoom by appointment.
-Contact Lorraine Browne (firstname.lastname@example.org) to set up an appointment.
+Office hours: President Lohr will hold office hours for students, faculty, and staff by appointment.
+Appointments will be made on a first come, first served basis in 15-minute time slots on the dates below.
+Contact Sioux Wilusz (firstname.lastname@example.org) to set up an appointment.

 Joel N. Lohr is an award-winning author, scholar of religion, and passionate leader in interreligious relations and higher education.
 Born to Dutch immigrants in Canada, President Lohr is a first-generation college graduate, earning a BA in Religious Studies (Trinity Western University, Vancouver, Canada) and an MA and Ph.D. in Religion and Theology (University of Durham, England).
 He then took up a prestigious Social Sciences and Humanities Research Council of Canada postdoctoral fellowship at the University of Toronto and taught at Wycliffe College, a seminary within the Anglican Church of Canada.
 He has held teaching appointments at Trinity Western University in Vancouver, Canada, and most recently at University of the Pacific in Stockton, CA, where he also served as Dean of Religious Life.